 Windhorse Journal

-Through publishing, and hosting and presenting at major conferences, since 1985 Windhorse clinicians have been consistently committed to participating in the international dialogue on mental health.
+Since 1985, Windhorse clinicians have been consistently committed to participating in the international dialogue on mental health.
+The Windhorse Journal’s podcasts and blogs are our newest entries in the dialogue.

-Available on Apple Podcasts, Spotify, or through access here on our website, we post podcasts and blogs at least once per month.
+Available on Apple Podcasts, Spotify, YouTube, or through access here on our website, we post podcasts and blogs at least once per month.

-82. Kiddie Pool, Tidal Wave: A Snapshot of Basic Attendance in Motion By: Jeremy Ellis
+82. Kiddie Pool, Tidal Wave: A Snapshot of Basic Attendance in Motion by Jeremy Ellis

-074. Recovery is Possible, No Matter How Disturbed a Mind Has Become
+74. Recovery is Possible, No Matter How Disturbed a Mind Has Become

 The WCS Journal Mission